Ways HIV Can Be Transmitted

 • The blood supply and donated organs and tissues are thoroughly tested.
 It is very unlikely that you would get HIV from blood transfusions, blood products, or organ and tissue transplants.

-• You cannot get HIV from donating blood.
+• You can not get HIV from donating blood.
 Blood collection procedures are highly regulated and safe.

 HIV PrEP